Olav Skard: Career

-He grew up in Gausdal and Levanger, and attended agriculture school in Hylla, before enrolling at the Norwegian College of Agriculture, where he graduated with a degree in horticulture in 1904.
+He grew up in Østre Gausdal Municipality and Levanger Municipality, and attended agriculture school in Hylla, before enrolling at the Norwegian College of Agriculture, where he graduated with a degree in horticulture in 1904.
 He was a teacher at various gardening schools from 1904 to 1918, and from 1919 to 1934 he was a secretary in Selskapet Havedyrkningens Venner (SVH) and editor of their magazine Norsk Hagetidend.
 From 1921 he was also a board member of SVH, and he later became an honorary member.
 He was appointed as a professor at the Norwegian College of Agriculture in 1934, and remained there until 1956 (he officially retired in 1951).
 In 1948 he was appointed a Knight First Class of the Royal Norwegian Order of St. Olav.
 He died in May 1965 at Oslo.